Spondool/topmail-blog/_posts/2016-5-20-why-pay-for-email.md

 cover_image: paid-email.jpg
 cover_image_caption: "Paying for email"

-excerpt: "Did you know that when you send an email through Gmail, for example, you <b>'give Google (and those we work with) a worldwide license to use, host, store, reproduce, modify, create derivative works...communicate, publish, publicly perform, publicly display and distribute such content'</b>?
+excerpt: "Did you know that when you send an email through Gmail, for example, you <span class='color: red;'>'give Google (and those we work with) a worldwide license to use, host, store, reproduce, modify, create derivative works...communicate, publish, publicly perform, publicly display and distribute such content'</span>?
 At Topmail your data remains your data at all times and we will NEVER use it in any other context whatsoever."

 author:
   name: Daniel Caffrey